[Updated January 15, 2022]

 Beyond the trains and automobiles, there’s a Greyhound Bus display that recounts the history of the classic bus line.
-An extensive exhibit on African-American railroad workers is incredibly informative.
-And there’s a history of air travel exhibit as well.
+An extensive exhibit on African-American railroad workers is informative, and there’s a history of air travel exhibit as well.

 Adding to the ambiance, the museum is set right on the train tracks that cut through the town of Roanoke VA, and it’s actually housed in the old downtown freight station.